 If there’s a bare spot in your garden, a weed seed will find it.
 Weeds aren’t bad plants; they’re just plants growing where you don’t want them to.
 Some weeds are easily removed by hand.
 Others are persistent about growing back and become more and more difficult to eradicate the longer they are left to establish themselves and spread.

 Annuals Versus Perennials

 Just like plants you intentionally grow in your garden, weeds may be annuals or perennials.
 In general, it's much easier to eradicate annual weeds than perennials.

 Annual weeds spread throughout your garden by seed.
-They may self-seed or they may be brought into the garden by birds, by four-legged animals or by sticking to your clothing as you walk by.
+They may self-seed or they may be brought into the garden by birds, four-legged animals, or by sticking to your clothing as you walk by.
 Examples of annual weeds include bindweed, chickweed, crabgrass, knotweed, lambs-quarters, mallow, pigweed, purple deadnettle, groundsel, nettle (common), purslane, speedwell, spurge, and yellow oxalis.

 Just as with other plants, there are weeds that favor cool weather and cool-season annual weeds, and there are warm-season annual weeds.